-Web maps can be authored from LRS and Version Management Service (VMS) enabled services published using ArcGIS Pro.
-You can choose to add these data layers: route network, event, centerline, calibration point, and redline.
-You can also zoom to the extent, choose a basemap, include a description of the map, and save it as your own item in Portal for ArcGIS for use in the ArcGIS Event Editor web app.
+Web maps can be authored using ArcGIS Pro.
+You can choose to add the data layers you intend to use, zoom to the extent, select a basemap, include a description of the map, and save it as your own item in Portal for ArcGIS for use in the ArcGIS Event Editor web app.
 Web maps can be authored and made editable by sharing with branch versioning enabled.

 Share as web layers with linear referencing and version management

 Version management provides management capabilities for editing feature services such as the following:

 - Creating, modifying, deleting, and switching to a feature service version

 - Reconciling and posting edits from a child version to the default version

 - Undoing, redoing, saving, and discarding individual edits that have been made on a feature service version in an edit session

 Quick version management comparison